Erin Moran Cancer Type, Details About Final Days Revealed

 The type of cancer Erin Moran died from was revealed on Monday, along with details of how she lived out the remaining days of her life.
 Shortly after news broke on Monday morning that the 56-year-old former Happy Days star died from cancer, reports surfaced that Erin Moran was diagnosed with throat cancer just a few months ago.
 Details also emerged on Monday from one of Erin Moran’s former Happy Days co-stars about how she lived out her final days while undergoing cancer treatment.

 The Inquisitr previously reported that Erin Moran’s cause of death was likely complications from late stage cancer.
 According to early autopsy results, Erin Moran “succumbed to complications of stage 4 cancer.”
-Indiana’s Harrison County Coroner’s Office revealed that Erin Moran suffered from cancer; although, the type of cancer was not disclosed in early reports.
-Erin Moran’s “secret” cancer struggle, that ultimately led to her death, put to rest any speculation that the former child star died from a drug overdose.
+Indiana’s Harrison County Coroner’s Office revealed that Erin Moran suffered from cancer, although the type of cancer was not disclosed in early reports.
+Erin Moran’s secret cancer struggle that ultimately led to her death put to rest any speculation that the former child star died from a drug overdose.

 Erin Moran's #HappyDays costar Anson Williams reveals she was unable to speak due to throat cancer https://t.co/WU70JquNUI pic.twitter.com/k4Dt0sjcWI